 Volunteers, members and donors have made California Waterfowl a powerhouse for wetland conservation, education, advocacy and hunter access in California.
-And CWA meets the highest standards of accountability and transparency, earning Charity Navigator’s coveted four-star rating three years in a row.
+And CWA meets high standards of accountability and transparency, earning Charity Navigator’s three-star rating.

 When you donate today, you can have an immediate impact on the areas of greatest needs for waterfowl, wetlands and hunting in California.
 You can allow us to apply your donation where it is needed most, or you can direct your gift to one of four special funds:

 This fund supports managing and restoring wetlands, including acquiring wetlands to ensure access to waterfowl hunting into the future.
 California Waterfowl does habitat restoration work on public and private land, as well as on its five wetland properties in the Tulare Basin, Suisun Marsh, California Delta and Butte Sink.

 California has lost an estimated 95% of its historic wetlands; your contribution to this fund helps us reverse those losses.